 - Senior students have been trained as Mentors for Restorative Justice which is a program that recognises the importance of restoring relationships when they have been strained or destroyed.

-- Pastoral Period is held fortnightly for students to discuss their goals for the year, to acknowledge achievements of the group or of individuals, to plan for community service and many other activities organised by their Pastoral Coordinators.
+- A Pastoral year group meeting is held once a fortnight for students to discuss their goals for the year, to acknowledge the achievements of the group or of individuals, to plan for community service and many other activities organised by their relevant Leader of Pastoral Care.

-- Secondary Assembly is held every fortnight to acknowledge student achievements.
+- A secondary Assembly is held every fortnight to acknowledge student achievements.

 - Josephites Undertaking Mission Projects (JUMP) was established at the end of 2017 and will be rolled out to each new Year 7 cohort in Term 4, replacing the program we called Community Service.
 So far, students have been able to participate in helping the homeless, local community organisations, fundraising, and promoting self-empowerment within the school